-The incentive system for the top management in 2015 included the following elements:
+The incentive system for the top management included the following elements in 2016:

-2. Short Term Incentive (bonus)
+1. Short Term Incentive system

-The basis of the short term incentive is a target of 85-100% of the annual base salary.
-The amount thereof is defined in line with the performance evaluation of the given manager.
+The basis of the short term incentive is a target of 85%-100% of the annual base salary.
+The amount thereof is defined in line with the evaluation of performance of the given manager.

-Based on MOL Group's decision making authorities the C-CEO and G-CEO annual performance is evaluated by the Corporate Governance and Remuneration Committee (CGRC) with final approval of the MOL Board of Directors (BoD).
+Based on MOL Group's decision making authorities the C-CEO and G-CEO annual performance is evaluated by the Corporate Governance and Remuneration Committee with final approval of the Board of Directors.

-Choice of Performance Measures for the STI
+Performance Measures for the STI